bmorton/deployster/docs/api-v1.md

 ## Deploys resource

 ### Start a new deploy
 Trigger an asynchronous deploy of a service, optionally cleaning up an old version upon completion.
+If destroy previous versions is enabled, Deployster will start all new instances and watch for these instances to be launched on a 1 second interval.
+After each new instance has finished launching, the matching instance with the previous version will be destroyed.
+There's a possibility that all instances of the old and new versions will be running for a brief period of time until the old instances start to be killed off.

 ```http
 POST /v1/services/{name}/deploys HTTP/1.1